Stellar streams and dark substructure: the diffusion regime: Discussion

 \section{Discussion}

 With the treatment of stellar streams complete, we now put it into practice and discuss some of its predictions and implications.
-Sections \ref{sec:procedure} and~\ref{sec:halo} discuss how to put the analytic treatment into practice, Section~\ref{sec:compare} compares analytic predictions to numerical simulations, and Section~\ref{sec:implications} discusses some of the analytic framework's implications.
+Section~\ref{sec:procedure} discusses how to put the analytic treatment into practice, Section~\ref{sec:compare} compares analytic predictions to numerical simulations, and Section~\ref{sec:implications} discusses some of the analytic framework's implications.